 What Is a Real Estate Broker?

 A broker is basically a professional who is licensed to buy and sell real estate on behalf of another for a fee.
 Different states have different requirements but the state of North Carolina is pretty strict on who is to receive a real estate license.
 I was originally licensed in Raleigh, NC back in 2005.
-I had to take 90 class hours and pass a tricky 120 question state exam.
+I had to take 90 class hours and pass a tricky 120-question state exam.
 This allowed me to be a “provisional broker”.
-This meant that I had to be directly supervised by a Broker in Charge or (BIC).
+This meant that I had to be directly supervised by a Broker in Charge (BIC).
 I had to take another 90 hours of class and pass another series of exams before I received a full broker’s license.
 The good thing about this type of requirement is that a broker must have a minimum level of competency in the field of real estate to practice brokerage.
 I no longer hold this designation because I do not practice general brokerage.
-Otranto Real Estate Company is a buyer of houses, nor a broker of houses.
+Wake County Home Buyers is a buyer of houses, not a broker of houses.

-The National Association of Realtors or (NAR) is a trade organization.
-To become a member you must have an active brokers licensed and be employed by a licensed real estate firm in your state.
+The National Association of Realtors (NAR) is a trade organization.
+To become a member you must have an active broker licensed and be employed by a licensed real estate firm in your state.
 All members must pay membership fees and will gain access to the multiple listing service (MLS).
 You can be a broker without being Realtor, but you must be a broker to be a Realtor–get it?

 What Am I?